centiservice/mats3/docs/developing/EndpointsAndInitiations.md

 familiarity with developing HTTP-endpoints, if you develop with Spring, you may employ the SpringConfig tool of Mats, which includes the annotations `@MatsMapping` and `@MatsClassMapping`.
 These are meant to be analogous to Spring's `@RequestMapping` (+ `@ResponseBody`) annotation, to create single- and multi-stage Mats endpoints.

+_It should be noted that all of Mats, _except_ the Spring-specific parts, are clean, no-Spring Java.
+You can code Mats endpoints and initiate Mats flows by only having the Mats libraries, plus the JMS API and an implementation of it (e.g.
+ActiveMQ's client) on your classpath._

 ## Single stage Endpoint